anilrachakonda/addoner/public/user_extensions/firefox/firefox_extension/helloworld/readme.txt

   The new name must be in lower case.

-NOTE: Open install.rdf file and check <em:minVersion> and <em:maxVersion> under <em:targetApplication> and replace <em:minVersion> and <em:maxVersion> values with your firefox version number.
+NOTE: Open install.rdf file and check <em:minVersion> and <em:maxVersion> values under <em:targetApplication> and replace <em:minVersion> and <em:maxVersion> values with your firefox version number.